joebrew/maragra/README.md

     $ cd data-raw
     $ Rscript create_data_files.R

+Having run this, you'll now have the following datasets for analysis:

+-   ab
+-   ab\_panel
+-   clinic
+-   clinic\_agg
+-   mc
+-   workers

 #### 5. Install the code in the repository and build the R package.

     # !/usr/bin/R